-Any time there is a resident incident, such as a fall, it must be documented — either internally, if it isn’t that serious, or on a State-provided form to be submitted to the DSS if it triggers a 911 call or something similar.
+Any time there is a resident incident, such as a fall, it must be documented — either internally, if it isn’t that serious, or on a State-provided form to be submitted to the DSS if you called 911 or something similar.
 Like the above, incidents need to be reported to the resident’s physician and responsible party, and it’s best to do this in writing so you have a paper trail.

 Liability, though you might not want to think about it, should always be a concern.
 Thus, it’s wise to perform internal audits and random record reviews on a routine basis.
 You always want to be able to certify compliance if the need arises.
 This is where the term “defensive documentation” comes into play.
 When you document incidents, or anything really, specificity, precision, and descriptive detail are all musts.

-Resident records (appointments included), personnel records, administrative records, dementia records — these are all things you are required to keep, keeping in mind that certain records must be secured in a HIPAA compliant fashion.
+Resident personnel, and administrative records—must be secured in a HIPAA compliant manner.
+What does this mean?
+Records should be kept locked.
+Employees should not have access to administrative or personnel records.
+Families cannot have access to resident records without consent or a record release form.
+Computers must be password protected, on an intranet and passwords change every 45-60 days.
 As a guideline, take a look at the list of documents and records that must be kept at residential care facilities in California.
 Remember that every state is different, so unless your facility is located in California, what you are required to retain might be different.

 6. Don’t Be Afraid to Say No

 The words “this is my island” spring to mind.
 This facility is yours, and as an RCFE Administrator, you cannot be afraid to say no. We covered this in part in Tips #1 and #2, what to do in the beginning, but there’s a corollary on the other end of the spectrum: what to do when an end is inevitable.